SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 the code in your app is typically self-contained within the app and does not need to be made available outside of the app's module.
 The default access level of internal already matches this requirement.
-Therefore, you do not need to specify a custom access level if you do not wish to.
+Therefore, you do not need to specify a custom access level.
-You may, however, wish to mark some parts of your code as private in order to hide their implementation details from other code within the app's module.
+You may, however, want to mark some parts of your code as private in order to hide their implementation details from other code within the app's module.

 .. _AccessControl_AccessLevelsForFrameworks: